puppetlabs/puppet-docs/source/community/puppet_projects_workflow.markdown

   It might be a request for a new feature or a change in existing behaviour.
   In this case the product owner for the project needs to make a decision about whether the change fits into the product direction or perform further investigation and discovery into what the right solution ought to be.
   Setting the *Status* to _Needs Information_ and *Assignee* to the product owner will ensure it gets to the right people (even if, as often happens, the product owner him- or herself is not the final decision-maker, part of the job is to make sure the right eyes see the issue).
-* *Status*: _Ready for Engineering_, *Assignee*: _Community or Puppet Labs Developer_ -- Once a ticket is actively being worked on, but no code is ready to merge, it should go into _Ready for Engineering_ status and be assigned to the person working on it.
+* *Status*: _Ready for Engineering_, *Assignee*: _Community or Puppet Developer_ -- Once a ticket is actively being worked on, but no code is ready to merge, it should go into _Ready for Engineering_ status and be assigned to the person working on it.
   Tickets which are in status _Ready for Engineering_ but do not have a target release assigned by the product owner are not being actively worked on by Puppet Labs.
-* *Status*: _Ready for Merge_, *Assignee*: _Puppet Labs Developer_ -- Once there is code in a pull request, and a *Link* has been created pointing to the pull request, the developer responsible for community support will perform code review and take further action (comment, request further code or tests, merge).
+* *Status*: _Ready for Merge_, *Assignee*: _Puppet Developer_ -- Once there is code in a pull request, and a *Link* has been created pointing to the pull request, the developer responsible for community support will perform code review and take further action (comment, request further code or tests, merge).
 * *Status*: _Resolved_, *Resolution*: _Fixed_ -- This status is set when a fix for an issue has been merged, but is pending validation and release.
 * *Status*: _Closed_, *Assignee*: _Person who closed it_ -- Either been released or no further action can be taken on it.
 Closer should add a comment with the final resolution of the ticket ("Fixed", "Duplicate", "Cannot Reproduce", etc)